CianMRoche/AstroWiki/Emission & the ISM/Spectra.md

 Lyman limit is the wavelength at which the hydrogen will just become ionized.

-In the below images one can see that for a closeby source, very few of the emitted wavelengths have absorption lines, but for something far away many of the wavelengths of the original spectrum will be absorbed by the time the light reaches us.
+In the below images one can see that for a close-by source, very few of the emitted wavelengths have absorption lines, but for something far away many of the wavelengths of the original spectrum will be absorbed by the time the light reaches us.
 (Both shown on axes of the wavelengths that they were emitted at, by dividing wavelength numbers by $1+z$)

 ![[Lya-forest-60.gif|400]]
 ![[Lyman-alpha_forest.gif]]